Alana Černe

-Alana Cerne (born 11 December 2002) is an Australian soccer player, who is a defender and midfielder for Western Sydney Wanderers since 2025.
-She previously played for Western United in the A-League Women (2022–2025).
-Internationally, she has been a member of Australia women's national under-23 soccer team (U23 Matildas).
+Alana Černe (born 11 December 2002) is an Australian soccer player who last played as a defender or midfielder for A-League Women club Western Sydney Wanderers and the Australia women's national under-23 soccer team.
+She previously played for A-League Women club Western United.

 Early years

-Cerne was born in Melbourne in 2002; she grew up in the suburb of Fawkner with a sibling.
+Černe was born in Melbourne in 2002; she grew up in the suburb of Fawkner with a sibling.
 She began playing soccer from the age of five or six.
 Her mother was unsuccessful in talking her into netball.
-At age seven she followed a primary school friend to training sessions.
+At age seven Černe followed a primary school friend to training sessions.
 Her junior years were spent at Fawkner SC alongside boys, where she was "playing all kinds of position, including goalkeeper."

 Club career

-Cerne joined Football Federation Victoria National Training Centre (FFV NTC) in 2017, which competed in the National Premier Leagues Victoria Women (NPL Victoria).
+Černe joined Football Federation Victoria National Training Centre (FFV NTC) in 2017, which competed in the National Premier Leagues Victoria Women (NPL Victoria).
 She transferred to Calder United in 2019 in the NPL Victoria, which won both the Premiership and Championship.
-The 2020 and 2021 seasons were cancelled due to the COVID-19 pandemic in Australia.
-Cerne continued with Calder when the NPL Victoria resumed in 2022, once again the team were Premiers and Champions.
+The 2020 and 2021 seasons were cancelled due to the COVID-19 pandemic in Australia. Černe continued with Calder when the NPL Victoria resumed in 2022, once again the team were Premiers and Champions.
 She had kicked five goals during regular season and one more in the grand final.
 The defender was awarded the NPL Victoria Player of the Year Medal.

-Cerne was the first woman signed with newly established A-League Women's team, Western United on 4 August 2022 for their 2022–23 season.
+Černe was the first woman signed with newly established A-League Women's team, Western United on 4 August 2022 for their 2022–23 season.
 During the regular season she made 17 appearances, which helped her team to second place on the Premiership table and two finals appearances to become Championship runners-up.

-During Western United's 2023–24 regular season, Cerne appeared 22 times, her team finished in third place on the league table.
+During Western United's 2023–24 regular season, Černe appeared 22 times, her team finished in third place on the league table.
 She scored a goal in their elimination final 2–4 loss against Newcastle Jets during April 2024.
-After achieving 50 A-League appearances with Western United, Cerne was unavailable due to injury for portions of the 2024–25 season resulting in 11 appearances.
+After achieving 50 A-League appearances with Western United, Černe was unavailable due to injury for portions of the 2024–25 season resulting in 11 appearances.
 After A-League duties ended in the off-season she played in the NPL Victoria team, Essendon Royals.
-In October 2025 she signed with Western Sydney Wanderers ahead of the A-League's 2025–26 season.
+In October 2025 she signed with Western Sydney Wanderers ahead of the A-League's 2025–26 season. Černe appeared 16 times in her first season for the Wanderers.
+Cerne departed the club in August 2026, following the conclusion of her contract.